andrew-dsi/andrew-dsi.github.io/_posts/2021-06-28-linear-regression.md

 ```

-The resulting r-squared score from this is **0.78**
+The resulting r-squared score from this is **0.898**

 <br>
 ##### Calculate Cross Validated R-Squared

-An even more powerful and reliable way to assess model performance is to utilise Cross Validation.
+As we did when testing Linear Regression, we will again utilise Cross Validation.

-Instead of simply divided our data into a single training set, and a single test set, with Cross Validation we break our data into a number of "chunks" and then iteratively train the model on all but one of the "chunks", test the model on the remaining "chunk" until each has had a chance to be the test set.
+Instead of simply dividing our data into a single training set, and a single test set, with Cross Validation we break our data into a number of "chunks" and then iteratively train the model on all but one of the "chunks", test the model on the remaining "chunk" until each has had a chance to be the test set.

 The result of this is that we are provided a number of test set validation results - and we can take the average of these to give a much more robust & reliable view of how our model will perform on new, un-seen data!

 In the code below, we put this into place.
-We first specify that we want 4 "chunks" and then we pass in our regressor object, training set, and test set.
+We again specify that we want 4 "chunks" and then we pass in our regressor object, training set, and test set.
 We also specify the metric we want to assess with, in this case, we stick with r-squared.

 Finally, we take a mean of all four test set results.